The Wedding Experience

 8:00 pm dancing!

 Let’s make sure we talk more about what works best for your wedding as your plans develop.
+If you are getting married during non-daylight savings time, try to push everything forward to allow for maximum afternoon light.

-Ok let’s have a look at all these moving parts of your day with a few more details.
+Ok, let’s have a look at all these moving parts of your day with a few more details.

 The first thing I’ll do when I get there after saying hello to everyone is to take some detail shots.
 It’s a huge help if you gather all the details together before I arrive.
 Some items that I suggest for the detail shots include the rings, the wedding invitation, any jewellery you will be wearing on the day, tie, wedding dress, bridal dresses, veil, shoes, flowers, cuff links, etc. And if you have any sentimental details, please pop them in as well.